ONE INDIAN SUMMER

 Sometimes I couldnt wait

-and peeked through my hand.
+and peeked through my hands.

 They stopped when they knew